 Utilising permitted development rights fundamentally changes the route many take in the planning process.
 PDRs allow certain building and development works to be carried out without the need to make a planning application.
-With the government planning future reforms in this area, including a closed consultation that sought views on new and amended permitted development rights and changes to use classes to support the regeneration of the high street and to create new homes, how can your organisation mitigate problems and make use of opportunities where these rights apply?
+With the government recently announcing reforms in this area, including new permanent rights to support the regeneration of the high street and to create new homes, how can your organisation mitigate problems and make use of opportunities where these rights apply?

 Join Westminster Briefing on the 29th August to hear of the latest policy changes in utilising permitted development rights in the planning process.
 This is your opportunity to understand how your organisation can make use of the opportunities when these rights are utilised and mitigate problems when deployed without sufficient foresight.

 - Overview of the Government’s plans to extend Permitted Development Rights and reform use classes

 - Defining Permitted Development Rights